Maximal curves of genus 5 over finite fields: Introduction

 By the theorem of Enrique - Babbage, see \cite[Proposition 2.8, Chapter VII]{Miranda}, a curve of genus $5$ can be either hyperelliptic, trigonal or a complete intersection of three quadrics in $\mathbb{P}^4$.
 A curve $C$ is called trigonal if there exists a morphism from $C$ to $\mathbb{P}^1$ of degree $3$.
-A trigonal curve of genus $5$ can be represented as a plane quintic with a node or cusp, as explained in Section \ref{Section3}.
-In \cite[Lemma 4.11]{zaytsevoptimal}, Zaytsev showed that if the dicriminant $d(\mathbb F_q)=-19$, a maximal curve of genus $5$ over $\mathbb F_q$ cannot be hyperelliptic.
+A trigonal curve of genus $5$ can be represented as a plane quintic with a node or cusp, as explained in Section \ref{sec: q=2[5]}.
+In \cite[Lemma 4.11]{zaytsevoptimal}, Zaytsev showed that if the discriminant $d(\mathbb F_q)=-19$, a maximal curve of genus $5$ over $\mathbb F_q$ cannot be hyperelliptic.
 Therefore, under the same condition, we are left to investigate the cases when the curve is trigonal or a complete intersection of three quadrics in $\mathbb P^4$.
 In section \ref{section 2}, using Serre's equivalence of categories between the category of ordinary principally polarized abelian varieties over $\mathbb F_q$ isogenous to a power of an ordinary elliptic curve, and the category of unimodular irreducible hermitian torsion free modules and following Zaytsev \cite{zaytsevoptimal}, we describe the automorphism group of a maximal curve of genus $5$.
-In section \ref{Section3}, we investigate the existence of a maximal curve of genus $5$ over $\mathbb F_q$ with $d(\mathbb F_q)=-19$ and $q \equiv 2 \bmod 5$.
-In Section \ref{Section4} we describe the potential equation of a maximal curve of genus $5$ defined over $\mathbb F_q$ with $q\equiv 1 \bmod{5 }$.
+In Section \ref{sec: q=2[5]}, we investigate the existence of a maximal curve of genus $5$ over $\mathbb F_q$ with $d(\mathbb F_q)=-19$ and $q \equiv 2 \bmod 5$.
+We recall in Section \ref{sec: proj} the theory of projective representations of a finite group $G$ defined over a field $K$, which we use later in Section \ref{sec: q=1[5]}.
+In Section \ref{sec: q=1[5]}, we first describe a potential equation of a maximal trigonal curve of genus $5$ defined over $\mathbb F_q$ with $q\equiv 1 \bmod{5 }$.
+Then, in the case where the curve arises as a complete intersection of three quadrics in $\mathbb P^4$, we apply the framework introduced in Section \ref{sec: proj} to the automorphism group of the curve to describe potential equations of a maximal curve of genus $5$ defined over $\mathbb F_q$ with $q\equiv 1 \bmod{5}$.

-Finally in section \ref{section: 5}, for $q\equiv 0\mod 5$ we prove that, except for $q=5^7$, $q \equiv 0\bmod 5$ is not compatible with the condition $d(\mathbb F_q)=-19$.
+Finally in Section \ref{sec: q=0[5]}, for $q\equiv 0\mod 5$ we prove that, except for $q=5^7$, $q \equiv 0\bmod 5$ is not compatible with the condition $d(\mathbb F_q)=-19$.

 The main results of this paper are the following:

 \begin{thm} There is no maximal curve of genus $5$ over $\mathbb F_q$ when $q \equiv 2,3,4 \bmod 5$ and $d(\mathbb F_q)=-19$. \end{thm}

 \begin{thm} The only value of $q$ satisfying $q\equiv 0 \bmod 5$ and $d(\mathbb{F}_q)=-19$ is $q=5^7$. \end{thm}